7 of the most ancient universities in Italy are among the top 20 universities founded in Europe. Let's discover these places of art and culture.

 Today, these universities are still in operation and are the Alma Mater of many Italian and foreign students who still walk the same corridors and listen to lectures in the same classrooms as young people did almost 1,000 years ago.
 Let us see together which are the oldest universities in Italy that are also among the most archaic in Europe

-7. Most ancient universities in Italy: the University of Perugia and the long struggle for autonomy
+7. Most ancient universities in Italy: University of Studies of Perugia

 Already by the end of the 13th century, the city of Perugia was aware of the importance of creating an Athenaeum that would bring prestige to its name and contribute to its social and cultural advancement.
 Work on the creation of an Athenaeum recognised throughout Europe began as early as 1285 and was completed in 1308 with the bull issued by Pope Clement V. This foundation date places it thirteenth among the oldest universities in Europe and seventh in Italy.